-Most of us do – they are a great way to participate in a conversation on Twitter or get more exposure for your Instagram photos and videos.
+Most of us do – they are a great way to participate in a conversation on X (formerly Twitter) or get more exposure for your Instagram photos and videos.
 Sometimes hashtags like #BlackLivesMatter become so powerful that there are no other words needed in your post.

 So why do brands create hashtag campaigns in the first place?

-There are several benefits of a hashtag campaign:
+Here are some of the key benefits of a hashtag campaign: